msotkin/ol-challenge/src/1/README.md

 # Implementation Notes

-Because we have to check every element in every nested array, this solution has an exponential time complexity of O(k^n) where n is the dimensionality of the array.
+Because we have to check every element in every nested array, this solution has a worst-case exponential time complexity of O(n^n) where n is the dimensionality of the array.
 Because of this, the function is not especially performant.
 An array with a large dimensional depth would leave us especially vulnerable to a stack overflow error.